$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Overconvergent cohomology and partial nearly finite slope families

 \section{Overconvergent cohomology and partial nearly finite slope families}

-In this section we introduce overconvergent cohomology spaces for individual weights and in families which naturally interpolate the spaces $\rH^i_c(Y_K,\cL_{k,\sw}^\vee(L))$ for cohomological weights $(k,\sw)$.
-Moreover, we establish in Theorem \ref{t:classicality} a classicality criterion from which we deduce in Proposition \ref{p:noncriticality} that cohomological $\widetilde\pi$ of non-critical slope are non-critical.
-Furthermore, we construct local charts for a cohomological cuspidal Hilbert eigenvariety and show that they are etale at the point corresponding to a non-critical $\widetilde\pi$ over a natural weight space of dimension $d+1+\delta$, where $\delta$ is the Leopoldt defect of $F$ at $p$ (see \eqref{eq:weight-space}).
+In this section we introduce overconvergent cohomology spaces for individual weights and in families which naturally interpolate the spaces $\rH^{i}_c(Y_K,\cL_{k,\sw}^\vee(L))$ for cohomological weights $(k,\sw)$.
+Moreover, we establish, in Theorem \ref{t:classicality}, a classicality criterion from which we deduce in Corollary \ref{p:non-criticality} that cohomological $\widetilde\pi$ of non-critical slope are non-critical.
+Furthermore, we construct a cohomological cuspidal Hilbert eigenvariety in a neighborhood of such a non-critical $\widetilde\pi$ and show that it is etale over the weight space.
 We remark that our local families do not {\it a priori } patch in Buzzard's eigenvarieties machine as one cannot guarantee the projectivity of overconvergent cohomology groups beyond $\rH^0$ and $\rH^1$.
-Instead we adapt Hida's axiomatic construction of nearly ordinary families to the rigid analytic context and prove equidimensionality and etaleness using the fact that cuspidal cohomology is concentrated in middle degree.
+Instead we adapt Hida's axiomatic construction of nearly ordinary families to the rigid analytic context and prove equidimensionality and etaleness using the fact that cuspidal cohomology is supported in middle degree.

 Finally we construct partial nearly finite slope $p$-adic families that impose no restriction on the local representation at a set of places $S\subset S_p$.
 These results are crucial to carry out the construction of $p$-adic $L$-functions for families, and to control the behavior of the local representation at $v\in S_p\bs S$ in partial families with fixed weights at $\Sigma_v$.